felicanx/favicon-hash-generator/README.md

  1. git clone https://github.com/felicanx/favicon-hash-generator.git
  2. chmod +x fav.py
- 3. pip install " the libraies "
+ 3. pip install -r requirements.txt
  4. run this python3 fav.py filename.txt

 you can change the code and update it as per your need and enjoy automation